mhviet2001/CI-CD-Pipeline-Java/README.md

           chdir: /home/ansibleadmin
 ```

-#### Create Dockerfile on `Dockerhost` to build an Apache-Tomcat image
+#### Create Dockerfile on `Docker` to build an Apache-Tomcat image

-We will use the image tomcat on [Dockerhub](https://hub.docker.com/_/tomcat) as our base image.
+We will use the image tomcat on [DockerHub](https://hub.docker.com/_/tomcat) as our base image.
 Then copy the downloaded artifact to the root folder of the tomcat web server `/usr/local/tomcat/webapps`.
 Finally, grant proper access and run the Tomcat server by `catalina.sh` script.
 >`catalina.sh` is a shell script that is included with Apache Tomcat, and provides a number of options that can be used to customize the server's behavior.